akash-network/docs/guides/provider.md

 To run a provider on the Akash network, you need the following

 * A wallet funded with at least 50 AKT.
-  * Your wallet must have sufficient funding, as placing a bid on an order on the blockchain requires a 50 AKT deposit.This deposit is fully refunded after the bid is won/lost.
+  * Your wallet must have sufficient funding, as placing a bid on an order on the blockchain requires a 50 AKT deposit.
+This deposit is fully refunded after the bid is won/lost.
+  * Make sure you have slightly more than just exact 50 AKT as tiny amounts (about `0.001`) of AKT will be used by the Akash provider to commit the transactions on the Akash blockchain.
+  * You can refer to https://docs.akash.network/guides/funding to purchase AKT and https://docs.akash.network/guides/deploy to install Akash CLI wallet and read how to fund it.

 * Compute resources which can host a Kubernetes cluster.
   * The compute resources hosting the Kubernetes cluster should be x86-64 software capable of running a full K8S cluster.
 The recommended method for provisioning this is using the kubespray project.
 The cluster must have access to the internet and be accessible from the internet.
-Hostnames need to be setup for the cluster.

 * A machine that can run the Akash provider service.
   * The Akash provider is a service that listens for events on the Akash blockchain and then responds to those events by offering available compute resources in the Kubernetes cluster.
 The provider also must be accessible from the internet and have a hostname associated with it.
 This is because when a lease is created, the owner of the lease directly communicates with the provider to provide the final instructions for provisioning resources.

 * Access to an Akash blockchain RPC node
   * An RPC node is necessary because the Akash provider does not directly participate in the blockchain network.
-Instead it uses an external node to manage all interactionwith the blockchain.
+Instead it uses an external node to manage all interaction with the blockchain.
 Any accessible RPC node can be used.
-Anyone running an Akash provider is strongly reccommended to run a node on the Akash network co-located with the provider.
+Anyone running an Akash provider is strongly recommended to run a node on the Akash network co-located with the provider.
 It is _not_ necessary for this node to act as a validator.
 More than one provider can access the same RPC node.

 ### Kubernetes Cluster Setup

 The setup of a Kubernetes cluster is the responsibility of whoever sets up a provider on the Akash network.
-This section of this document provides best practices and ecommendations for setting up a Kubernetes cluster.
+This section of this document provides best practices and recommendations for setting up a Kubernetes cluster.
 This document is not a comprehensive guide to operating a Kubernetes cluster.

 The general set of actions which must be carried out to setup a Kubernetes cluster for a provider is